Ali-Alzak1/SWE_WebDevelopment/frontend/README.md

 # For production: https://your-api-domain.com
 VITE_API_BASE_URL=http://localhost:8000
 ```

+See `.env.example` for a complete template with documentation.

 **Important Notes:**
 - The `.env` file is gitignored and should not be committed to version control